-At long last, my latest principal residence mortgage refinance is now closed!
-Things were looking very dicey towards the end after PG&E threw a couple grenades my way that hit my credit score by ~100 points.
+At long last, my principal residence mortgage refinance is done!
+Things were looking very dicey towards the end.
+PG&E threw a couple grenades my way that hit my credit score by ~100 points.

-I incredulously gave Citibank a call to see if I could get the same offer as my colleague with all fees baked into the price and they said absolutely!
+I incredulously gave Citibank a call to see if I could get the same offer as my friend with all fees baked into the price and they said absolutely!
 In fact, the very next day, my banker called me to say that they could give me 2.625% with all fees included.
 Yeah baby, yeah!

 Having been a Citibank Gold client for over a decade, I had absolute faith my mortgage refinance would go through.
 After all, just three months earlier, I had closed on my mortgage refinance with them.

 Mortgage Loan Saga: The First 30 Days